igrishaev/pg/doc/025-notifications.md

 ## Notifications

 <!-- toc -->
 <!-- tocstop -->

 Notifications are somewhat pub-sub message system in Postgres.
-It can be described in four simple steps:
+It can be described in these simple steps:

-- someone declares a channel;
+- client B subscribes to a channel; the channel gets created if it didn't exist.
 - client A sends a message to that channel;
-- client B subscribes to the channel;
 - every time client B interacts with the database, they receive messages sent bo this channel by other clients.

-To handle a message, the client invoces a special handler.
-This handler comes from the configuration
+To handle a message, the client invokes a special handler.
+This handler comes from the configuration.
+The default handler just prints the notification map. **Pay attention** that the handler is called synchronously blocking the interaction with a socket.
+To prevent the connection hanging due to time-consuming handling of a notification, provide a handler that sends its to some sort of a channel, agent, or a message queue system.

+Imagine you have two connections: `conn1` and `conn2`.

 The `conn2` needs a handler function which is passed into the `:fn-notification` configuration field.
 By default, it just prints the `NotificationResponse`